synfig/synfig-docs-dev/docs/gsoc/2020/application.rst

 **Why does your org want to participate in Google Summer of Code?**

-Synfig became a mentoring org in GSoC for the first time in 2019.
-We had 2/2 successful projects last year.
-GSoC gives a student an opportunity to work on Synfig full time.
-Furthurmore, the projects would have taken too long to be implemented without GSoC, because the existing community is relatively small to try some out of the way projects.

-Also, GSoC gives Synfig an opportunity to grow its community.
-While we realize that many students will move on to other things after GSoC ends, but like last time, some students decide to stick around and continue contributing to the project.
+GSoC gives us an opportunity to grow our community of contributors.
+With GSoC students can work on Synfig full time for 3 months and that's a great advancement to our project.
+But that's not all - the fact of participation in GSoC attracts attention to our project: before GSoC coding period starts, we get many contributions from aspiring students, who wish to proof their skills to be selected for participation.
+That's also a great boost for our project.

 **How many potential mentors have agreed to participate?**

-FILL THIS
+1-5

 **How will you keep mentors engaged with their students?**

-The student opens GitHub's issue, which is coresponding to his project and there provides weekly public reports about his progress.
-Every mentor should follow reports and provide on-time feedback and consultation to student via public discussion in relevant GitHub's issue or privately via email.
-Also, every mentor is required to contact student at least twice a week.
+The student opens GitHub's issue, which is corresponding to his project and there provides weekly public reports about his progress.
+Every mentor should follow reports and provide on-time feedback and consultation to student via public discussion in relevant GitHub's issue or privately via email/IM.
+Also, every mentor is required to contact student at least twice a week to check for the progress.

 Administrator of the project also watches reports and ensures that feedback provided by mentors on time.